Ecuador: SASS 375A / 575 – Health, Human and Social Development

 Register for Fall

-3) SASS 375B / 575 Mental Health Issues & Practices Netherlands (open to all) – Patrick Boyle, PhD
+2) SASS 375B / 575 Mental Health Issues and Practices – Patrick Boyle, PhD

-4) SASS 375F / 575 The Netherlands: Gender and Sexuality Justice-LGBT life in Contemporary Dutch Culture (open to all) - Elisabeth Roccoforte
+3) SASS 375F / 575 Gender and Sexuality Justice - Elisabeth Roccoforte

 These 3-hour courses during Spring Break in the Netherlands are for undergraduate and graduate students.
 They take place in Amsterdam and surrounding areas.
 This experience is designed to familiarize students and faculty with Dutch culture, social policies and practices for homelessness; prostitution, drug use, substance abuse, mental health, neighborhood social control, multicultural aspects of healthcare, euthanasia and physician-assisted suicide.
 The trip includes guided tours of neighborhoods and social institutions, and daily lectures by government officials, practicing social workers and many of Holland’s most prominent scholars.
 The experience will challenge students to compare Holland with the United States and help students understand the strengths and weaknesses of social policies and human services in both countries.